 Fun fact of the day despite the modern narrative that non-conforming

-gender people are a new phenomenon, history shows this isn’t some new trend as
+gender people are not a new phenomenon, history shows this isn’t some new trend as

 some people would like you believe.
 In fact, anthropologists have documented